golang/website/content/static/doc/mod.md

           </li>
           <li>
             <code>direct</code>: download directly from version control
-            repositories.
+            repositories instead of using a module proxy.
           </li>
         </ul>
         <p>
           <code>GOPROXY</code> defaults to
           <code>https://proxy.golang.org,direct</code>.
 Under that
-          configuration, the <code>go</code> command will first contact the Go module mirror run by Google, then fall back to a direct connection if the mirror does not have the module.
+          configuration, the <code>go</code> command first contacts the Go module mirror run by Google, then falls back to a direct connection if the mirror does not have the module.
 See
           <a href="https://proxy.golang.org/privacy">https://proxy.golang.org/privacy</a>
           for the mirror's privacy policy.
 The <code>GOPRIVATE</code> and
           <code>GONOPROXY</code> environment variables may be set to prevent
           specific modules from being downloaded using proxies.
+See
+          <a href="#privacy">Privacy</a> for information on
+          private proxy configuration.
         </p>
         <p>
           See <a href="#module-proxy">Module proxies</a> and
           <a href="#resolve-pkg-mod">Resolving a package to a module</a> for
-          more information.
+          more information on how proxies are used.
         </p>
       </td>
     </tr>